MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/avs-diagnostics/diagnostic-avs0001.md

 ## How to fix this diagnostic?

-Rebuild the app either from Visual Studio Code or using alc.exe.
+Rebuild the app either from Visual Studio Code or by using the alc.exe tool.

 ## See Also